acl-org/aacl-2026/_pages/calls/subsidies.md

 - [Tirthankar Ghosal](https://www.ornl.gov/staff-profile/tirthankar-ghosal), Oak Ridge National Laboratory

-If you have any enquiries, please contact the IJCNLP-AACL 2025 D&I Chairs.
+If you have any enquiries, please contact the IJCNLP-AACL 2025 D&I Chairs via [aacl-ijcnlp25-dei_chairs@googlegroups.com](mailto:aacl-ijcnlp25-dei_chairs@googlegroups.com).

 We look forward to welcoming a diverse community of researchers to IJCNLP-AACL 2025!